-AEDC School Profiles are reported at the individual school level and contain information about children in their first year of full-time school who were measured by the Australian version of the Early Development Instrument.
+AEDC School Profiles are provided at the individual school level and contain information about children in their first year of full-time school who were measured by the Australian version of the Early Development Instrument.
 Results include details about the number and percentage of children considered to be developmentally vulnerable, at risk or on track on each of the five AEDC domains.
 School Profiles provide in-depth information about the cohort of children captured in the AEDC data collection for a school in a single year.

 To preserve confidentiality, schools with fewer than six children participating in the AEDC will have not been provided with a School Profile.
 However, results for these children will be included in Community Profiles and the National Report.

 Accessing the School Profile

 Principals seeking access to their 2018 AEDC School Profile can contact the AEDC Help Desk or the relevant State or Territory AEDC Coordinator.

 How can schools use the data?

 School Profiles are available to the school principal of each participating school.
 It is recommended that schools do not publicly release their School Profiles (e.g. place them on the school website or post them to parents).

 However, schools may choose to share and discuss their AEDC results with key stakeholders within their school community.
 These stakeholders include: